The 4th International Online Conference on Crystals

 Participants stand a chance to win six highly coveted Best Oral Presentation Awards and Best Poster Awards, with prize money.

-Accepted papers will be gathered in the Proceedings journal (ISSN: 2504-3900) of the conference for free.
+All accepted abstracts will be included in the IOCC 2024 conference report, published in Chemistry Proceedings (ISSN: 2673-4583).
+To publish an extended proceeding paper (4-8 pages), please submit it after the conference (Deadline: November 22nd, 2024).
 Selected extended versions of the papers can be published in the journal Crystals with a discount of 20% on the Article Processing Charge (ISSN 2073-4352; Impact Factor: 2.4).

 I am looking forward to seeing your participation in these exciting discussions, hearing new ideas and perspectives in the field and welcoming all participants to the online conference.